Boss the housework with this annual cleaning calendar

-This is your chance to clear your loft, basement or ‘messy’ room ahead of the Christmas period.
+This is your chance to clear your loft, basement or messy spare room ahead of the Christmas period.
 This will help you to feel more organised when you do get the decorations up, as you’ll already know the decorations you have, which lights you need to replace, and how much room you have to store any new purchases (and presents!).

-- Try these viral TikTok bathroom cleaning hacks
+- Viral TikTok bathroom cleaning hacks